 While no one wants to be "long and wrong" -- stuck with low yields on long-term investments as you helplessly watch interest rates rise -- you're clearly giving something up by staying out of longer-term maturities altogether.

-Laddering lies somewhere between those 2 extremes of very liquid (putting everything in a low-paying money market account or a short-term CD) and not at all liquid (putting everything in a long-term CD) because you're regularly getting cash you could reinvest at higher rates as interest rates improve, Guffey says.
+Laddering lies somewhere between those two extremes of very liquid (putting everything in a low-paying money market account or a short-term CD) and not at all liquid (investing in a long-term CD) because you're regularly getting cash you could reinvest at higher rates as interest rates climb, Guffey says.

 "Certainly, making more money on your money and building in liquidity features is a good idea," Guffey says.

 If you decide to ladder, adjusting the length can help manage interest rate risk.
-A short ladder could be construed as more "conservative" because the shorter maturities you're buying mean you're bearing less risk that interest rates will rise and leave your low-rate CDs behind.
+A short ladder could be construed as more "conservative" because the shorter maturities you're buying mean you're bearing less risk that interest rates will increase and leave your low-rate CDs behind.

-On the other hand, longer ladders may be considered more aggressive because longer maturities mean you bear a greater risk of falling behind as interest rates rise.
+On the other hand, longer ladders may be considered more aggressive because longer maturities mean you carry a greater risk of falling behind as interest rates rise.